 &lt;sup>56 ABI, EXECUTIVE REMUNERATION - ABI GUIDELINES ON POLICIES AND PRACTICES §§ 4.1., 4.6, 4.12 5.7 (2006).
-This and much of the succeeding discussion draws from John Armour & Jeffrey N. Gordon, The Berle-Means objectives, long-term holdings producing steady dividends and gains.
-Over a 40 year period they have gained considerable experience in collaborative efforts to engage their investee firms on business and governance matters.
+This and much of the succeeding discussion draws from John Armour & Jeffrey N. Gordon, The Berle-Means Firm of the 21st Century, preliminary working paper, Feb.
+2008, on file with Jeffrey N. Gordon.

 Part of the reason they are paid attention to is a legal regime that empowers shareholders to a much greater extent than in the U.S. For example, shareholders can remove directors or amend the articles.
-Five percent of the shareholders can call a special meeting.
+Ten percent of the shareholders of a public company can call a special meeting.
 The board may not interfere with shareholder choice in a takeover bid.
 Through the exercise of preemptive rights, shareholders can constrain the firm's access to equity capital markets.
 Yet it is the coordination possibilities of the UK form of concentrated institutional ownership that has transformed these statutory rights into governance power.
 Thus the benefits of shareholder advisory voting in the UK need to be assessed against that backdrop.
 The dialogue about compensation may be genuinely informative in a two-sided sense and may inject leeway that is not immediately apparent.
 In the course of the compensation talk, the conversation may turn to performance more generally, including the performance of the CEO or perhaps consultation about business plans.

 The U.S. statutory system empowers shareholders less, granting the board greater autonomy but taking greater pains to bolster its independence.
 The fraction of independent directors in the U.S. is considerably higher; the requirements of "independence" are stricter; the compensation committee is entirely independent.
 By comparison, UK Combined Code currently permits the Chairman (if formerly an "independent") to sit on the remuneration committee.
 But an equally important difference is in ownership structure.
 Even as recently as 1980, most US firms had a dispersed retail ownership base.
 Dramatic increases in institutionalization began in the 1980s but the form of ownership was "dispersed institutional ownership," meaning the institutions were very different in investment objectives, anticipated holding periods, and geographic location.
 That diversity has, if anything, increased.
 Moreover, U.S. securities regulation has placed various barriers to coordination among institutional investors that increase its cost and legal risk.
+Among other things, close coordination may trigger special disclosure requirements that in turn entail liability risk for the institutions and their control persons.

 So how would a "say on pay" regime work in the United States?
 There are many more firms in the United States (think S&P 1500 versus FTSE 350) and many more institutional investors, but a very limited practice of institutional consultation and much less coordinated consultation.
-The most active institutional investors have been public pension funds and union pension funds, which act from shareholder value economic motives for sure but which may have other motives as well.
-Hedge funds have recently joined the ranks of shareholder activism, but they are looked at warily, not just by boards but also by other institutions, whose managers cannot benefit from "2 and 20" compensation schemes.
+The most active institutional investors have been public pension funds and union